devfastated/devfastated/README.md

-• ⚒ I’m currently working on  Full Stack Skills. <br>
+• ⚒ I’m currently working on  E-pass Slip Recording System. <br>
-• 🌱 I’m currently learning HTML, CSS, and Javascript. <br>
+• 🌱 I’m currently learning Laravel, PHP, Livewire. <br>
-• 💬 Ask me about HTML, CSS, Javascript<br>
+• 💬 Ask me about Laravel<br>
 • 🤝 Looking forward to collaborate with other projects.<br>
 • 🤔 I’m looking for help with other Web Frameworks and Tools.<br>
 • 🎯 Current Goal: Create, Build and Deploy projects<br>